DIDSR/DIDSR-TiGER/Segmentation/README.md

 ![image](https://user-images.githubusercontent.com/68286434/181014711-78027965-0c48-4c63-a938-dad981dfae3e.png)

 As a result, we are segmenting the tissue into "Rest class", "Tumor class" and "Stroma class".
 The mask values of 0 correspond to the "Rest" class.
-Mask values of 1 correpond to the "Tumor" class and 2 corresponds to the "Stroma" class.
+Mask values of 1 correpond to the "Tumor" class and mask values of 2 corresponds to the "Stroma" class.

-By relabling the classes as discussed above, the following table shows the class imbalance between the three classes among the TCGA, TC and JB datasets:
+The following table shows the class imbalance between the three classes among the TCGA, TC and JB datasets:

 ![image](https://user-images.githubusercontent.com/68286434/181014748-7d3f4343-689a-43b5-92df-6350f2f03830.png)